Agnes4Him/solution-to-LI.FI-devops-challenge/solution-README.md

 ```

 The Terraform commands were ran from within `infrastructures` directory.

+Terraform utilizes modules, remote state and state lock.
+This is to achieve modularity, reusability, collaboration among members of the same team, and the ability for only a member of the team to make changes to resources at a time to avoid conflicts in state management.

 **Please note** All logic and files for building, running, dockerizing the APIs is located in `apis` directory, while all resources for deployment of the APIs are located in `kubernetes` directory.
 The terraform scripts used for provisioning resources can be found in `infrastructures` directory.